ellerbrock/atom-for-webdeveloper/readme.md

 ## Search by Downloads, Stars

-One thing i was missing and bothered me a lot was that i could not sort packages or themes by most downloaded or best stared.
+One thing i was missing and bothered me a lot was that i could not sort packages or themes by most stars / downloads.
 I don't know why they did't add this option but there is a way you still can get these infos:

 -   Packages by Downloads: <https://atom.io/packages/list?direction=desc&sort=downloads>
 -   Packages by Stars: <https://atom.io/packages/list?direction=desc&sort=stars>